vighneshiyer/vighneshiyer.com/content/research/random_notes.md

 - Tell a story!
 Start with concrete example and motivate accordingly.
 - I have idea, do impl in chipyard, eval is hard!
 Then uarch sims, but show inaccuracy, then show sampled simulation idea for rtl sim, then how does that work, then let's try a prototype, then where does error come from?
 Look at perf metrics, then generalize the injection harness, then make checkpointing robust, then how about streaming,...

+- Begin to write my thesis
+  - Very detailed and personally driven with examples on arch simulation, analyze all the papers in the area
+  - Use latex book template then migrate to usual dept template
+  - Synthesizing fn simulators, see slides
+  - Pre compile basic blocks from riscv into C or llvm bitcode and then add instrumentation, or do this dynamically, this seems ideal!
+And still maintains all the fidelity we want
+  - Look at other people's thesis who did this work related to simulation

+- Can we learn a performance model by getting a sunset of events from fn sim and synthesizing a new graph and then doing that iteratively to get the full graph

+- For asplos the event graph stuff would be nice, after the TidalSim paper planned for isca

+### Feedback on other qual

+- Your vision has to be clear in the first few slides, what is your vision?
+- Make the big pitch before getting into the weeds
+- It's easy to say that these things are taxes (system and data center) but to what degree are these essential elements of the workload?
+- If memory bandwidth is the bottleneck here then how can chaining improve aggregate performance?
+Can the CPUs do things while the acc are doing their thing?
+- You start off taking about database operators and accelerating them but then you talk about random stuff unrelated to databases
+- It appears that your taxonomy of chain accelerators doesn't include the most classic DSP pipelines, also they seem to move from most flexible to least flexible, how do each of these differ, write a concrete comparison table
+- The proposal comes way too late, no clue what he's talking about until then
+- What are the CPUs doing while they have dispatches a fully async task graph to the acc complex?
+Can they do useful work or is the work they accept bounded by soc memory bandwidth anyways?
+- How can we get a number for the size of a database scan operation?
+The size is unknown at compile time?
+  - Consider the case when you segment memory into a cached and uncached region where a scratchpad can act as a dram cache bypassing coherency, how does it compare?
+- The specialize core as acc is insane, consider how that would change the programming model!
+You have to migrate state!
+  - Even if you have interstitial code and you have a core on the task graph to run that computation wont that bottleneck the entire graph execution?

 ## Cache Design